Home Writers Writing Groups Contests Link | Invite | Help

 With Ananda’s speed and Jack’s help, it wasn’t long until the trio had enough pollen to return to the hive.
 Playfully zooming in circlets and spirals, and zigzagging through trees Ananda and Jack race to the castle.
 Malaya plays much more subtly.
 Peacefully nudging left and nudging right, left and right, left, right… so that she creates waves in the air behind her.
 Time passes so quickly when you play like this and before Malaya could think of it, she was hovering in front of the Queendom.

 As a series of holes within the tree’s trunk, is the castle where Malaya, Ananda and the Queen Bee live.
 The entrance lies opposite the branch that carries the hive.
-There are but 4 rooms and most are bare.
+There are 4 rooms in the castle and most are bare.
 The first room is the grand atrium.
 Because the entrance to the atrium faces due south, precisely at noon, the sun decorates it, abstractly, with sunshine and tree’s shadows.
 The holes to the other three rooms lie within the atrium.
 There are two bedrooms: one is for Malaya and her sister and the other is for the Queen, of course.
 And lastly there is the dinning hall, lavishly decorated with crystallized honey and fall leafs.
 Malaya and Ananda are forbidden to enter the dining room until one of them becomes the Queen Bee.

 Moments after observing the butterfly’s exit Malaya collected herself and met her sister and her new friend in the grand atrium.